M-o-a-T/moat/doc/spec_control.rst

 If bit 4 is set, the next byte contains a timer minifloat that states how long the client sleeps / may sleep before re-polling.

-If bit 5 is set, the client shall not send a reply even if it is online.
+If bit 5 is set, the client shall not send a reply.
+Otherwise

 Bit 6…7 are reserved.